patrick-goli/crowdcoin/README.md

-# crowdFundMe
+# CrowdFundMe
-Open source crowd-funding app managed by an Ethereum smart contract
+An open source crowd-funding app managed by an Ethereum smart contract.